ArchLars/archtutorial/arch_kde_tutorial.md

 * `/dev/nvme0n1p1` — 1GB EFI System Partition
 * `/dev/nvme0n1p2` — Root partition

 I won't do a swap partition, don't need hibernation personally.
 If you do you will need one.
-I don't do home partitions because I don't distrohop because Arch is a complete distribution of Linux, and I don't do any encryption because the one time I did I ended up being locked out of my computer because of stupidity.
-If you need encryption for security sensitive systems then look elsewhere.
+I don't do home partitions because I don't distrohop as Arch is a complete distribution of Linux.

 ## Step 2: Format and Mount Partitions